Tman5976/stock-analysis/README.md

 ## Summary

 An advantage of refactoring code is that it can be easier than starting from scratch.
 If the code required for a project is similar to a previous project, it can be better to take the old code, and it, hopefully, will only need a few tweaks to match the new requirements.

 Refactoring code can also require fewer resources.
 Taking old code and updating it will require less time and money than creating an entirely new routine.

 Refactoring code can be an issue if the old code is not easily understood.
 Different people may look at the older code and may not come to the same conclusion.
 Old code that is not well described or not clean could cause difficulties for the people working on the updates.
 For this module, refactoring the original code was a helpful thing to do.
 We were tasked with using different variables and a slightly different process to arrive at the same outcome.

+A challenge refactoring our code in VBA was including the tickerIndex variable.
+I encountered some difficulty using other variables with the tickerIndex as the index.